-Reach Child and Youth Development Society (REACH) is a non-profit organization that has been providing programs and services to children and their families since 1959, currently serving the communities of Delta, Surrey and Langley, B.C.
-We offer a variety of services designed to meet the needs of children to ensure their optimum development.
+Reach Child and Youth Development Society is a non-profit organization that has been providing programs and services to children and their families since 1959, currently serving the communities of Delta, Surrey and Langley, B.C.
+We offer a variety of programs and services designed to meet the needs of children to ensure their optimum development.
 Visit our Programs Visual for an overview of access, age and area associated with each one.
 Over 1,000 children and their families benefit from our services on an annual basis.
 Core funding is received from the Ministry of Children and Family Development, BC Gaming Commission and the City of Delta.
 REACH is a member of the BC Association for Child Development and Intervention (BCACDI), a provincial association of agencies that provide child development and therapy services to children and youth with special needs and their families in British Columbia.

 To provide timely, accessible person and family-centered community programs and services for the optimal development of children, youth, and adults, where all individuals flourish and reach their potential.

 Communities where all individuals and their families are welcomed, included, and leading lives of well-being based on their own individual strengths, interests, and values.

 Believing in potential

 Each year over 1000 children benefit from programs and services at Reach Child and Youth Development Society.
 Our person and family-centered, individualized, and responsive approach means that families experience success and each child is given the opportunity to reach their potential.

 Our person and family-centered philosophy recognizes that the family is the major decision maker and constant in the child’s life and as such, we believe families should be in control and informed.
 We believe that the primary aim of good service planning is to enable and empower families.